cosmicog/Blueprint-wiki/Home.md

-Welcome to the Blueprint wiki!

-On the right, you will find a sidebar with all links to every part of the Wiki, organized to be easy to follow.
-However, everything is listed below as well 😄.
+Welcome to the Blueprint Wiki!
+On the right, you will find a sidebar with links to each part of this guide, organized to be easy to follow.
+However, everything is listed below as well.

 ## Dashboard setup website

-I have created a website that makes it _incredibly_ easy to set up your dashboard.
+To make setting up the dashboard a simple, painless experience, you can visit the dashboard setup website using the link below.
+The tool will generate most setup files for you.

 <a target="_blank" href="http://www.jahirfiquitiva.me/dashsetup/">
 <img src="http://jahirfiquitiva.me/share/visit_website.svg?maxAge=432000" width="200"/>